machine-learning-exchange/mlx/docs/mlx-install-with-kubeflow.md

-# MLX Asset Catalog and Execution Engine Deployment
+# MLX Deployment on Kubernetes or OpenShift (Full Asset Catalog and Execution Engine)

 ## Prerequisites
 * An existing Kubernetes cluster.
 Version 1.17+